AI4CTS/E2Usd/README.md

 ## Training command

 Execute the train.py script located in the ./experiments directory.
 Make sure to specify the dataset you want to use for the experiment within the main function.

-## MCU deployment models

-### Prerequisites

-Ensure you have the necessary prerequisites in place:

-- Download STM32CubeIDE from the official [STMicroelectronics website](https://www.st.com/zh/development-tools/stm32cubeide.html) based on your operating system.

-### Installation and Configuration

-1. **STM32CubeIDE Installation:** Install STM32CubeIDE according to your operating system.

-2. **Project Initialization:** Launch STM32CubeIDE and create a new STM32 Project named "STM32H747_E2USD."

-3. **Board Selection:** Select the development board model as "STM32H747I-DISCO" and proceed.

-4. **Software Package Setup:** Choose the "cue-ai" package to facilitate AI development.
-Under software packs, select the required components.

-5. **AI Application Configuration:** Under the "X-CUBE-AI" section, specify the M7 series for application validation.
-Click OK to confirm the setup.

-6. **Pin Configuration:** Navigate to the pin configuration page.
-Select "RCC" for default configuration and set the power regulator voltage to "0" in the configuration column.

-7. **Software Packs Configuration:** In the pin configuration page, locate the "cube-ai" package configuration under software packs.
-Configure the serial port settings in the platform configuration.

-8. **Network Setup:** Add the AI model by clicking "Add Network" and selecting the E2USD model file.

-### Model Validation and Deployment

-9. **Model Validation Initiation:** Commence the model validation process on your desktop.

-10. **Clock Configuration:** After successful model validation, proceed with model deployment.
-Click on the clock configuration column to configure system clock settings automatically.

-11. **Code Generation:** Within the IDE compiler, select the project and choose "Generate Code."

-12. **Compilation:** Post code generation, right-click on "STM32H747_E2USD_CM7" and select "Build Project."

-13. **Compilation Verification:** Allow time for the compilation process to complete.
-If there are no errors, move on.
-In case of a successful compilation, right-click on the project name and select "Run."

-14. **CubeMX Configuration:** Access the "STM32H747_E2USD.ioc" file within STM32CubeIDE to return to the CubeMX configuration page.

-15. **AI Tool Configuration:** Under software packs, configure the validation input and validation output in the Cube.AI tool's network settings.
-Select the dataset file and validate it on the target board.

-16. **Model Deployment:** Run the AI model on the development board, and obtain a comprehensive evaluation report.

-17. Congratulations, your AI model is now successfully deployed and operational on the STM32H747I-DISCO development board.